-It is located on the second floor of the Library and includes Conference Rooms, Exhibition Hall, Projection Room, Video Conference Room and Information Literacy Program, Video and Music Collection.
+It is on the library's second floor and includes Conference Rooms, Exhibition Hall, Projection Room, Video Conference Room and Information Literacy Program, Video and Music Collection.

 - Conference Room The room is equipped with chairs, screen monitors and cameras wireless network, and phone jacks.
 The area can accommodate 75 people.
-The room is available by reservation. - Exhibition Hall In these room art exhibitions and other cultural and educational expressions of interest to the university community are presented. - Projection Room This room seats 25 people and includes screen monitors and cameras computer, and DVD, Blu-ray and VHS player. - Information Literacy Program -The program aims to empower users with the information skills necessary for academic research development.
+The room is available by reservation. - Exhibition Hall In these room art exhibitions and other cultural and educational expressions of interest to the university community are presented. - Projection Room This room seats 25 people and includes screen monitors and cameras computer, and DVD, Blu-ray, and VHS player. - Information Literacy Program -The program aims to empower users with the information skills necessary for academic research development.
 Information skills are essential for general education and major academic programs accrediting agencies.
-The program staff develops educational and advocacy services Library materials.
+The program staff develops educational and advocacy services Library materials. - Music Collection Is housed on the second floor of the library.
+The music collection is chiefly classical but includes jazz, folk and ethnic discs, and others.